Codeslayer007/Blogger007/README.md

 1 MongoDb url in db.js in server

-2 Auth0 domain name and clinet ID in index.js in client
+2 Auth0 domain name and client ID in index.js in client